 Easy Dutch Oven Bread (Hunter’s Bread!)

-Well, Autumn has arrived and you know what that means… It’s time to bake bread!
+Well, Autumn has arrived, and you know what that means… It’s time to bake bread!
 Over Summer, baking bread just gets a bit lost in the chaos of the warmer months.
-The sourdough starter goes into the freezer to hibernate, the bannetones get stored away and aside for a quickbread here and there, and a different side of baking takes hold in my kitchen.
-But once it cools and Autumn rolls in, I’m all about the bread, and I get back into my weekly Sunday loaves.
+The sourdough starter goes into the freezer to hibernate, the bannetons get stored away and aside for a quickbread here and there, and a different side of baking takes hold in my kitchen.
+But once it cools and Autumn rolls in, I’m all about the bread, and I get back into my weekly Sunday loaves.Â

 Most Sundays, I bake my Mum & Dad a loaf for their Sunday night supper.
-One weekend, I gave my sister a loaf and my nephew (who is 5 and rarely eats my cooking), declared this recipe “so good I wanna eat it every day”, and so, in our family, this easy Dutch oven bread recipe quickly got the name “Hunter’s bread”, and it kinda stuck!
+One weekend, I gave my sister a loaf, and my nephew (who is 5 and rarely eats my cooking) declared this recipe “so good I wanna eat it every day”, and so, in our family, this easy Dutch oven bread recipe quickly got the name “Hunter’s bread”, and it kinda stuck!

 While this recipe tastes like a proper artisan bread, it’s really quite easy, full of simple ingredients, and all the flavor comes from the slow, overnight rise.
 And the best part?
 You don’t need to be a seasoned baker or have any special equipment beyond a Dutch oven and a stand mixer.
 This Dutch oven bread recipe is perfect for both beginners and home bakers.